massimoslab/Advanced_CarND_Annex_02_Raspberry/README.md

 * input, or
 * output

-The image below shows the different pins of an Arduino Micro and how they can be used.
+The image below shows the different pins of a Raspberry Pi 3 and how they can be used.

 ![alt text][image3]